AliceWonderland/Greenhouse-App/README.md

 Title: Stunt Double, Organization: Equity, Location: Los Angeles, CA, Pay: 15-25
 ```

+### How It Works
+* Convert string to array of arrays
+* Convert array of arrays to array of objects
+* Convert array of objects into formatted string output

+Check for correct input format
+Convert to Arrays
+Sort Arrays
+Convert to Objects
+Convert to Formatted Output

 ### Setup + Installation
 #### Node
 * Check if you have Node installed. `node -v`